Configuring Account Level Email Filters

 Also Read

-Creating a MySQL Database
+Managing a MySQL Database in phpMyAdmin

-To create a MySQL Database, first you need to login to your cPanel account and then follow this...
+To manage a MySQL database using phpMyAdmin, first you need to login to your cPanel account and...